-We perform a limited amount of internal probe and final test activities at our facilities in Camarillo, Irvine, Redondo Beach and San Diego, California; Neuchatel, Switzerland; and Reynosa, Mexico.
+We perform a limited amount of internal probe and final test activities at our facilities in Camarillo, Irvine, Redondo Beach and San Diego in California; Neuchatel in Switzerland; and Reynosa in Mexico.
 These activities accommodate situations in which tight coupling with product design is desirable or where there are unique requirements.
 Our packaged discrete rectifier products are packaged and tested in-house in Reynosa, Mexico.
 Almost all of our other products are packaged and tested by outside subcontractors.

 In keeping with our mostly "fabless" business model, we have no wafer fabrication facilities except for our operation in Reynosa, Mexico.
-For fiscal year 2014, the Reynosa facility provided almost all of the silicon for our packaged discrete rectifier products, which were approximately 3% of our end product sales.
-The remaining 97% of our end products were supported with finished silicon wafers purchased from outside wafer foundries in China, Taiwan, Germany, Israel and France.
-We anticipate that more than 90% of all silicon wafers we require will come from outside foundries in fiscal year 2015.
+For fiscal year 2015, the Reynosa facility provided almost all of the silicon for our packaged discrete rectifier products, which were approximately 3% of our end product sales.
+The remaining 97% of our end products were supported with finished silicon wafers purchased from outside wafer foundries in China, Taiwan, Germany, and Israel.
+We anticipate that more than 90% of all silicon wafers we require will come from outside foundries in fiscal year 2016.

 Despite our use of outside wafer foundries for sourcing a majority of our silicon needs, we do maintain internal process development capabilities.
 Our process engineers work closely with our outside foundries on the improvement and development of process capabilities.
-In fiscal year 2014, we purchased the vast majority of our wafers from approximately six different third-party wafer foundries and used various manufacturing processes, including Bipolar, High-Speed Bipolar, Complementary Metal-Oxide-Semiconductor ("CMOS"), RF-CMOS, Bi-CMOS and Silicon Germanium ("SiGe") processes.
+In fiscal year 2015, we purchased the vast majority of our wafers from approximately six different third-party wafer foundries and used various manufacturing processes, including Bipolar, CMOS, RF-CMOS and Silicon Germanium ("SiGe") BI-CMOS processes.